AUSTRALIAN UNION OF STUDENTS

 The right diet is also important for good health.
 Most Australians don't have a healthy diet.
 Adults should have three meals a day (breakfast, lunch and dinner), while children and teenagers should have five meals a day (breakfast, lunch, afternoon tea, dinner, and supper).
 Failure to heed expert advice leads to many people having a troll-like appearance and being unenergetic.

-A balanced diet consists of four types of food: "Main Foods", "Go Foods", "Grow Foods", and "Glow Foods".
-"Main Foods" are things like bread, potato, pasta, corn, rice, oatmeal, weetbix, and banana.
-"Go Foods" are things like butter, sugar, ice cream, cakes, and sweets.
-"Grow Foods" are things like meat, fish, eggs, milk, cheese, nuts, peas and beans.
-"Glow Foods" are fruits and vegetables besides those already mentioned.
+A balanced diet consists of four types of food: High-Starch foods, Fatty or Sweet foods, High Protein foods and High-Vitamin foods.
+High-starch foods are things like bread, potato, pumpkin, pasta, corn, rice, breakfast cereal, and banana.
+Fatty or Sweet foods are things like cheese, butter, sugar, ice cream, whipped cream and sweets.
+High-Protein foods are things like meat, fish, eggs, milk, nuts, peas and beans.
+High-Vitamin foods are fruits and vegetables besides those already mentioned.

-Many people wrongly imagine that, in a traditional dinner of meat, potato and vegetables, the meat is the "Main Food".
-In actual fact the potato is the "Main Food", and the meat is there basically as flavouring to make the meal palatable.
-Where people go wrong in their diet is they ditch the "Main Food" and increase the "Glow Foods" and the "Grow Foods" too much.
+Many people wrongly imagine that, in a traditional dinner of meat, potato and vegetables, the meat is the active ingredient.
+In actual fact the potato is the active ingredient, and the meat is there basically as flavouring to make the meal palatable.
+Where people go wrong in their diet is they reduce the High-Starch foods and increase the High-Protein foods when it should be the other way around.

-Many people with a troll-like appearance imagine that this is their natural appearance, and that they are naturally "big-boned" (i.e. troll-like).
-In actual fact they are naturally petite, and would revert to a petite shape if they would only eat the right food.
-For example, they could ditch dairy products and sweet food, and eat weetbix and tinned fruit for breakfast, sandwiches for lunch, and a traditional dinner.
-If that doesn't work, join a weight loss programme.
+Many people with a troll-like appearance imagine that this is their natural appearance, and that they are naturally ”big-boned” (i.e. troll-like).
+In actual fact they are naturally elf-like, and would revert to a elven shape if they would only eat the right food.
+The following are some tips to revert from being a troll to an elf:

 It is essential in Australia for ongoing good health to have health insurance.
 The only people who don't need health insurance are millionaires.
 The poorer you are, the more you need health insurance.
 Get the maximum coverage, including dental.
 Health insurance should be paid a year at a time, not by the month.

 Here are the vaccinations you need if living in Australia, New Zealand, Western Europe, North America or Japan.
-They are, in order from most urgent to least urgent: Tetanus, Diphtheria & Whooping Cough / Pertussis ("Boostrix", one dose every 10 years); Poliomyelitis ("Polio Sabin", three doses over 2 months, repeat every 10 years); Influenza ("Fluvax", one dose every year); Hepatitis A and Hepatitis B ("Twinrix", three doses over six months, repeat every 20 years); Meningitis ("Mencevax ACWY", one dose every 3 years); Measles, Mumps & Rubella ("Priorix", two doses over two months, no boosters); Pneumococcal Disease ("Pneumovax 23", one dose every 5 years); Varicella / Chicken Pox ("Varilrix", two doses over two months, no boosters); and Haemophilus influenzae type b Meningitis ("Hiberix", two doses over two months, no boosters).
+They are, in order from most urgent to least urgent: Tetanus, Diphtheria & Whooping Cough / Pertussis (“Boostrix”, one dose every 10 years); Poliomyelitis (“Polio Sabin”, three doses over 2 months, repeat every 10 years); Influenza (“Fluvax”, one dose every year); Pneumococcal Disease (“Pneumovax 23”, one dose every 5 years); Hepatitis A and Hepatitis B (“Twinrix”, three doses over six months, repeat every 20 years); Meningitis (“Mencevax ACWY”, one dose every 3 years); Measles, Mumps & Rubella (“Priorix”, two doses over two months, lasts a lifetime); and Varicella / Chicken Pox (”Varilrix”, two doses over two months, lasts a lifetime).

 The Australian Medical Association advocates that one oral dose of "Polio Sabin" is enough to protect you against polio for ten years.
 The manufacturer of the vaccine, on the other hand, recommends three doses over two months.
 If everyone in Australia has one dose of the vaccine, that will protect a large proportion of the population against polio and will prevent epidemics.
 But it won't guarantee that any given person will be properly immunised.
 The A.M.A. advice is designed to save money for the Australian Government, while the manufacturer's advice is designed to save you from a very debilitating illness.

 It is extremely important to avoid being bitten by mosquitoes, fleas and ticks.
-Make sure your cats and dogs are treated for fleas and ticks each month, more for your benefit than theirs.
+These spead debilitating illnesses, some of which are unknown to science and are likely to be misdiagnosed as psychiatric conditions.
+Make sure your cats and dogs are treated for fleas and ticks, more for your benefit than theirs.
 If there are mosquitoes around your home, either get screens, or keep windows closed at night.
-If necessary use insect repellent containing DEET, such as "Tropical Strength Rid".
+If necessary use insect repellent containing DEET.

 Continue to the next section, or return to the top